kcossifos/Portfolio/GroceryList/README.md

 ##Descripition
 A simple application that allows the user to add grocery items to their list and delete them.
 This application includes the following coding languages AngularJS, CSS, and HTML.
+To view this website go to [GroceryList](https://kcossifos.github.io/Portfolio/GroceryList/index.html)

 ##Getting Started
 ```